Ameysr/Ameysr/README.md

 ## About Me

-I build real systems, not demos.
+Building real systems, not demos.
-Focused on backend architecture, distributed systems, and production-ready AI.
+Focused on backend architecture, distributed systems, and production ready AI.

 Worked on:
 - Scalable platforms handling thousands of users